 REIT stands for real estate investment trust.
 Buying into an REIT allows you to invest in real estate without actually getting the physical property.
 REITs are sort of like mutual funds.
 Companies own commercial properties, such as office buildings, apartments, hotels, and retail stores and then you invest in the company.

 They often pay high dividends, making them a good choice for investors.
 If you’re a new investor, it’s best to stick with a publicly traded REIT, which you can purchase through a broker.
+You can find the best stocks to invest in by searching popular finance sites or reading stock market newsletters.

 4. Invest in Rental Properties